nitsanavni/teaming-learning-hour/description.md

 visuals?

+-   Background, discovered, patterns
+-   Woody Zuill quote, book
--   ## Motivation
+-   Motivation - why would we work this way?
--   Mindset and Values - Kindness, Consideration, Respect
+-   Mindset and Values - Kindness, Consideration, Respect, help each other
+-   Strong-style, typing, talking
--   Strong-style
+-
 -   Strict style
 -   Yes and...
 -   Rotations and Timer

 ## Concrete - Call-outs